www-codeblock-io/Sovereign/README.md

    ```
    You will be greated with the Bitcoin Core Welcome screen, it is here that we will let Bitcoin Core know where our external SSD drive is located.

-2. Select 'Use a custom data directory'.
+2. Select ```Use a custom data directory```.
 3. Click the three dots to the right and navigate to your external SSD drive location.
 Mine was located at ```/media/rez/T7 Shield```.
 4. Uncheck ```Limit block chain storage```.
 We want to download the complete Bitcoin blockchain from the genisis block.
 5. Click ```OK```.

-Bitcoin Core will now create the main 'data-directory' inside your external SSD drive.
+Bitcoin Core will now create the main ```data-directory``` inside your external SSD drive.
 It is here that all Bitcoin Core configuaration files will be stored along with the complete blockchain data.
-Get familiar with this 'data-directory' (SSD Drive) location as we will be accessing it later.
+Get familiar with this ```data-directory``` (SSD Drive) location as we will be accessing it again later.

 If you have trouble locating your external SSD Drive, try the following, open a new Terminal.
 Run:
    ```bash copy